 - See one’s doctor at around 6 weeks after giving birth for one’s post-natal check.

-Important: One should call one’s doctor if one experiences high fever, or if one’s wound or one’s discharge has a foul odor.
+Important: One should call one’s doctor if one experiences a high fever, or if one’s wound or one’s discharge has a foul odor.

 DON’Ts of Post-Natal Care